hbk4mask/hbk4mask.github.io/_posts/2020-06-06-reasons-to-stopped-watching-news.md

 As per Merriam Webster dictionary, Definition of news:

-a: report of recent events
+a: report of recent events <br>
-b: previously unknown information
+b: previously unknown information <br>
-c: something having a specified influence or effect
+c: something having a specified influence or effect<br>

 News channels focus on the third definition above everything else.

 ### News channels makes you stressed out and anxious ###

-The way news channels portray the negative news is something worth paying attention to. **News media love negative news and they love exaggerating the negative news to the epic proportions to garner more viewers**.
+The way news channels portray the negative news is something worth paying attention to. <em>**News media love negative news and they love exaggerating the negative news to the epic proportions to garner more viewers**</em>.
 But this distortion has consequences.

 If you have fitness watch you can confirm it yourself.
 Watch you your heart rate rises after few minutes of watching your favorite news channel.